Sumit-0311/TypeSight/README.md

 # To Run the program

-1. To install all the dependecies, type the command npm intall
+1. To install all the dependencies, type the command npm install.
-2. Then node server.js to run
+2. Then node server.js to run.
 3. The site is hosted on localhost:5000.